orxfun/orx-parallel/examples/wasm/tsp/leptos/README.md

 ### 3. Initialize the parallel runtime once before the first parallel search

-Call `init_parallel_runtime` once in each worker that will execute parallel work.
+Call `init_wasm_parallel_runtime` once in each worker that will execute parallel work.

 Do not assume that one worker initializing the runtime automatically prepares every other worker.
 If you create a new worker, that worker must initialize its own runtime before parallel search.